-These awards were augmented by other contract starts with the Oneida Tribe and Wisconsin Department of Transportation plus healthy growth on the existing AE Services contract supporting the USAF 45th Space Wing (RAEIS).
-OTIE established our office in Guam, which is significant for our Asia/Pacific growth.
+These federal task order awards were augmented by other contract starts with the Oneida Tribe and Wisconsin Department of Transportation (WisDOT), plus healthy growth on the existing AE Services contract supporting the USAF 45th Space Wing (RAEIS).

-Going forward, OTIE will leverage opportunities and advantages of our SB status-we will pursue three avenues: identify and secure 8(a) direct awards; compete in the 8(a) set aside contract category from existing and new customers; and compete for SB awards and occasionally unrestricted competitions.
+Going forward, OTIE will leverage opportunities and advantages of our SB status-we will pursue two avenues: compete for 8(a) set aside contracts and aggressively solicit sole-source 8(a) contracts from existing and new customers.